meteor/blaze-tutorial/tutorial/simple-todos/01-creating-app.md

 ## 1.4: Create Sample Tasks

 As you are not connecting to your server and your database yet, let's define some sample data which will be used to render a list of tasks.
 It will be an array of list items, and you can call it `tasks`.
-Go ahead and create a new file called `App.js` on your file `ui` and type this code on it:
+Go ahead and create a new file called `App.js` on your `ui` folder and type this code on it:

 `imports/ui/App.js`